Admission Criteria Include:

 In cases where the application fee presents a financial hardship for an applicant, the Moore School will consider a request for a fee refund.
 Apply for an application fee refund.

 Graduate program admissions are handled through the UofSC Graduate School, the university's clearinghouse for all graduate programs.
-To begin the graduate admission process, visit the Graduate Programs Admission page and create an account.

 The Moore School admits new students into the MIB program twice a year.
 Students may enter the program in late August (fall term) or early January (spring term).